 “It is a greater sin to act as God than to question judgment,” Charles said.
 “I have not felt God’s presence on this ground amongst these wretched people.
 Prideful people.
 I haven’t felt God since the bell tower.”

-It was as if at that moment George could feel the ringing of a monstrous bell, biting through his body.
-He remembered the bell tower.
+At that moment, George could feel the ringing of a monstrous bell, biting through his body.
+He remembered the height.
 He remembered the threads of white they were made to wear.
-He’d watch Charles’ hands as they wrapped around the thick rope.
-It brought the young George to turn to the window in search of wind to cool him off.
+He’d watch Charles’ hands as they wrapped around rope before turning to the window in search of coolness.
 He looked down at the village and its people.
 Small people in a small world.
-The sound of the bell as Charles yanked was booming.
-George became sound.
+The sound of the bell was deafening; and somehow, George became sound.
 He could exist inside of vibrations and nothing else.

 When Charles was done ringing, he took to one of the windows, sticking his head out.
-He then turned backwards, letting his dark hair hang.
+Then he turned backwards, letting his dark hair hang.

 “Thou wilt surely fall,” George said.

-George stood and made his way over to Charles as he hung backward out the window.
+The young George made his way over to Charles as he hung backward out the window.

 “What sayest thou?”
 George taunted.
-Then, he grabbed at Charles’ shoulders, causing him to jump.
-Charles sat up quickly, and their bodies were pressed against each other.
-George still held his shoulders and they both laughed.
+Then, he grabbed Charles’ shoulders, causing him to jump and quickly sit upright.

-“You fear not and yet yelp like a girl,” George said.
+“You fear not yet yelp like a maiden,” George said.

 “What is it?”
 George asked.

 Charles did not look away, and it brought George to realize he was still holding his shoulders, keeping them pressed close.
-George released him and stepped back just a bit.
-Charles grabbed his sleeve to stop him.
-They both were frozen.
+That’s when George released, and Charles grabbed his sleeve to stop him.

-Usually, Charles would pinch George’s cheek after saying such a thing, causing George to smack at him.
+Usually, Charles would pinch George’s cheek after saying such a thing, bringing George to smack his shoulder.

 “What can we make of sin, George?”
-Charles asked.
+Charles whispered.

-Charles stepped closer and brought a tender hand to George’s cheek.
+He stepped closer and brought a tender hand to George’s cheek, the same way he would’ve done in their forgotten youth.
 George looked away, ashamed of his scarred appearance.

 George pulled away.
 “Do not!
 Thou entertain an evil I cannot.
 I will not!
 What do I make of sin?
 Good does not sin without the temptation and corruption of evil!”

-Feeling is the most discrepant ambition.
-People fear it.
-In legend and religion, everything beautiful is evil.
-Beautiful women are satanic creatures in disguise, made to lure and corrupt.
-This is because of the inherent fear of being vulnerable.
+Feeling is the most discrepant of ambitions.
+We fear it.
+In legend, everything beautiful is evil.
+Beautiful women are demons in disguise, made to lure and corrupt.
 Beauty elicits lust.
-Lust makes reason blurry.
+Lust blurs reason.
 It opens one up to being hurt.
 It cannot be charted and planned.
-It cannot be read in a book.
+It cannot be read in an ancient book.
 It cannot be destroyed with prayer.
-Feeling is the age-old villain.

 George felt that way then.
-Shoving everything he felt down in his belly, making him sick and angry.
+Shoving everything into his aching joints, making him sick and angry.

 “You… you…” George tried to find the words.

 Looking at Charles, he knew what he meant about God; about feeling God.
-George knew that in the bell tower he had kissed Charles.
-It wasn’t because he consciously thought to do it, but because his body made him lean in and do it.
-It was a sloppy, unsure kiss, the kiss of someone who had never kissed anyone before.
-They didn’t mention it after the fact.
-Even when it happened three more times by the time they turned twenty-three.
-But when George married, he refused to further the “madness” that it was.
+George knew that in the bell tower he had leaned into the young Charles.
+They had folded into each other in the purest serenity.
+It was the kiss of someone who had never kissed anyone before, uncertain, awkward, but lovely.
+And they never mentioned the loveliness of it all.
+Even when it happened three more times by their twenty second birthdays.

-George stepped away from Charles to stop his heart from thumping so aggressively.
+Now, he stepped away from Charles to stop his heart from thumping so furiously.

 “Thine heart knows all of Salem is corrupt.
 Not by wickedness, but by the malice of man.
 You must see it,” Charles said.